 - operational and technical improvements.

 The Government also made decisions to improve how forestry is treated in the NZ ETS.
 Information on forestry decisions can be found on the Ministry for Primary Industries website.

 Aligning with emissions reduction targets

 The CCRA will be amended to support the implementation of New Zealand’s reporting and emissions reduction targets under the Paris Agreement.
-This is as well as any new domestic budgets and targets introduced through the Zero Carbon Bill once enacted.
+This is as well as any new domestic budgets and targets introduced through the Climate Change Response (Zero Carbon) Amendment Bill once enacted.
 Our target under the Paris Agreement is to reduce greenhouse gas emissions by 30 per cent from 2005 levels by 2030.

 Auctioning of NZUs will be introduced into the NZ ETS as a way to align the supply of units in the scheme with New Zealand’s emission reduction targets.
 Auctioning is expected to begin in late-2020.

 Auctions will have a sealed-bid, single-round and uniformly priced format; a format used in all overseas emissions trading schemes that auction units.
 Auctions will initially be held either monthly or quarterly.
 All New Zealand Emissions Trading Register account holders will be able to participate.